-Resurrection hope allows Christians to face death and dying with assurance.
-Yet because God is opposed to death and suffering, Christians do not merely resign and accept it.
+tians do not merely resign and accept it.
 Death and suffering are inevitable, but they are not the whole story.
 Christians seek healing, where possible.
 The true and living God is "the Lord who heals" (Ex 15:26).
 The Bible celebrates healing as an element of God's blessing and salvation (Ex 23:25-26; 2Ki 20:5; Ps 103:3; 107:20; Jer 30:17; Hos 11:3).
 Jesus' miracles revealed the power of the kingdom over the interrelated realities of demons, disease and death, and he spoke of a kingdom in which all these effects of sin would finally be overthrown.
 Christians know suffering will come - they are realistic about it, but not passive.
 When healing is possible, we embrace that.
 When it isn't, we should offer care and support for the sick and dying.